South Beloit, Illinois: Police and fire departments

 The police department was established as one of the first departments by ordinance No.13, October 1917.
 It started off as a one-man, part-time enforcement.
 The first squad car was purchased from Saris Auto Company in 1923 for $431.71.
-In October 1928, the Department bought a motorcycle from the Beloit Police for $100.
-In April 1957, the Department became radio operated by the purchase of a Motorola Police Base Station for $587 and the hiring of Richard Miller as the first radio operator for $316 a month.
+In October 1928, the department bought a motorcycle from the Beloit Police for $100.
+In April 1957, the department became radio operated by the purchase of a Motorola Police Base Station for $587 and the hiring of Richard Miller as the first radio operator for $316 a month.

 In February 1927, there was a bond issue to remodel City Hall, which included the establishment of a fire department and purchase of fire equipment.
 The first group of volunteers met in fall, 1927 and, with the help of Beloit firemen, learned how to use the equipment and effectively fight fires.
 The fire truck, a W.S.
 Knott, was manufactured in Minneapolis and delivered in February 1928 by Clare Hillman, who was familiar with its operation and became the first fire chief.
 The first uniformed department was made up of twelve members, plus Chief Hillman.
-These early volunteers were Edward Brady, George Graves, George Holtz, Arthur Schultz, David Bliss, James Howard, John Jensen, Thomas Flannigan, Robert Smith, Everett Clussman, Erwin Earl, and Fay Hanson.
+These early volunteers were Edward Brady, George Graves, George Holtz, Arthur Schultz, David Bliss, James Howard, John Jensen, Thomas Flanigan, Robert Smith, Everett Clussman, Erwin Earl, and Fay Hanson.

 School history

 In 1859 a group of settlers living on the east side of the city purchased a piece of land from Dr. E.N.Clark for $125.
 The school house, costing $621, was built on that property.
 The district at the time of the purchase was District No.11, Town of Rockton, Winnebago County, and was called Clark School after Dr. Clark.

-Another South Beloit school was Butler School, started at least by 1877 and probably around 1859, on the other side of the river.
-Mrs. Marguerite Warren, a teacher long ago in South Beloit, compiled a list of some of the students that went to the old Butler School.
-Ed Burger, Charles Burger, Mrs. Castner, Melvin Lynch, Elloit Warren, Magda Guetschow, Martha Guetschow, Marie Guetschow, William Guetschow, Oscar Nordt, Frances Perkins, Oscar Swanson, Elmer Swanson, Bill Stanley, Everett Chapel, and Henry Zempel were the ones she was able to remember.